lpmi-13/jq-pilot/README.md

 -   get the type of array item
 -   get min and max values of an array

+> If you need some help with specific excercises, you can look at this [cheat sheet](docs/cheat-sheet.md)

 ## Local runs

 There are two ways to run this locally, depending on whether you have node and go installed, or just want to use docker.